Tension in the Caribbean

 Venezuela, mired between Maduro and Trump

-The Pentagon continues to shoot down vessels in international waters and reiterates the threat of a ground intervention, while Maduro rejects any negotiations.
+The Pentagon continues to shoot down vessels in international waters and reiterates the threat of a ground intervention, while Maduro rejects negotiations.

-"Nicolás Maduro is not going to negotiate," Venezuelan political analyst María Ramírez, speaking under a pseudonym, told ARA: "The nature of the regime and the training of its leaders—who are in a revolution like those of the 1960s—lead us to understand that, in their leader, there is no possibility of negotiation."
-Maduro has rejected Trump's offer, He demanded immediate departure from the country with security guarantees for himself and his family, because it did not include the full immunity and amnesty for a hundred high-ranking regime officials that he was requesting.
-This is what has emerged in the international press from the telephone conversation that the two leaders allegedly had in November.
-"Maduro is willing to die there, while Trump is trying to avoid having to intervene militarily," says Ramírez, "since his electoral base is not in favor, and also He is desperate to receive the Nobel Peace Prize"In short, a deadlock that's difficult to resolve."
+“Nicolás Maduro will not negotiate,” Venezuelan political analyst María Ramírez (pseudonym) told ARA.
+“The nature of the regime and the background of its leaders—who are in a revolution like those of the 1960s—leads us to believe that, in his mind, the possibility of negotiation is unthinkable.”
+Maduro has rejected Trump’s offer, which demanded his immediate departure from the country with security guarantees for him and his family, because it did not include the total immunity and amnesty for a hundred high-ranking regime officials that he was requesting.
+This is what has been reported in the international press about the telephone conversation the two leaders allegedly had last November.
+“Maduro is prepared to die there, while at the same time Trump is trying to avoid having to intervene militarily,” says Ramírez, “since his electoral base is not in favor of that, and besides, he is desperate to receive the Nobel Peace Prize.”
+In short, a stalemate that is difficult to resolve.

 Cargando